cgguerra/live-laugh-laos/_posts/2023-09-16-buddha-park.md

 Courtesy of Guerra, C. (2023)

 An interesting staircase to the top of a temple-like structure.
-Christina P. climbed to the top and said there wasn't anything inside the room at the top.
+Christina P. climbed to the top and said there wasn't anything inside the room up there.

 ![meditating figure](https://lh3.googleusercontent.com/pw/AIL4fc_qK5N8usr_LxD0xmvJG-8H7A1u81h83WBgkkGu6J9hxS9on7jZv3MBzul31gvk-5PGSHIPr2trecD0DqjeGqfEvj4wKK53YzJUpec7xTxn2E5Dlvfc=w1000)